 Storage vMotion to thin disk does not reclaim null blocks (2004155)

-- When using Storage vMotion to thin disk between two VMFS volumes with the same block size, null blocks are not reclaimed.
+- When using Storage vMotion to move a thin disk between two VMFS volumes with the same block size, null blocks are not reclaimed.

 - Null blocks are copied from source to destination resulting in a VMDK that is the same size, despite thin being chosen as the destination disk type.

 - When attempting to thin a disk after either using VMware Tools Prepare to shrink option or using a third-party product to zero disk blocks within a guest operating system, null blocks are copied.

 When the source filesystem uses a different blocksize from the destination filesystem, the legacy datamover (FSDM) is used.
 When the blocksizes of source and destination are equal, the new datamover (FS3DM) is used.
 FS3DM decides if it will use VAAI or just the software component.
 In either case, null blocks are not reclaimed.

 To work around this issue, Storage vMotion the virtual machine or VMDK to a datastore that has a different block size.
 This reclaims the zeroed out disk space.

 - Use a third-party tool within the guest operating system to zero-out disk blocks that may have previously been written with data, but have subsequently been deleted.

 - Storage vMotion the virtual machine or VMDK to a datastore formatted with a different block size.

 To reclaim the unused space of a virtual disk in ESXi/ESX 4.1 or later: